-Lease Agreement - The Museum leases auto storage space in Kirkland, Washington under an operating lease agreement that expires January 2015.
-Total lease payments were \$84,215 and \$79,649 for the years ended December 31, 2014 and 2013, respectively.
-Future minimum rental commitments as of December 31, 2014 were \$5,760.
+Lease Agreement - The Museum leased auto storage space in Kirkland, Washington under an operating lease agreement that expired January 2015.
+Total lease payments were \$5,760 and \$84,215 for the years ended December 31, 2015 and 2014, respectively.

-Line of Credit Agreement - In 2014, the Museum entered into a \$500,000 revolving line of credit that expires February 2015.
+Line of Credit Agreement - On January 30, 2015 the Museum renewed their \$500,000 revolving line of credit under the previous terms.
+The revolving line of credit now matures on July 15, 2016.
 Bank advances on the line of credit are payable on demand and carry interest at 1.75 percentage points over the bank's base rate but not less than 5% per annum.
 The line of credit is collateralized by the general assets of the Museum and guaranteed by a member of its Board of Directors.
-There was no balance at December 31, 2014.
-The line of credit has since been extended to July 2016 under the same terms.
+There was no balance at December 31, 2015 and 2014.